Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

 ### Player Experience

 - Players immediately experience a clear, easy and intuitive feel for the game right away.
 Simple controls which allow the player to have an easy understanding of how to play the game.
-- Should the player be confused at any point, a 'Game-Info' box has been provided to give an informative description of what features the game has to offer.
+- Just in case the player feels confused at any point, a 'Game-Info' box has been provided to give an informative description of what features the game has to offer.

 - Inviting sounds & bright colours have been added to each pad to give the player a clear distinction between each pad.
-Winning & losing features have also been included with modal pop-ups & sounds to provide the player with additional challenges and goals to achieve.
+Winning & losing features have also been included with modal pop-ups to provide the player with additional challenges and goals to achieve.

 - The player has no need for a back button or to reload the page.
 Easy and informative buttons have been provided at all times to ensure the the player has an easy way around the game.